 Still, to make sure the foods your child eats are egg free, you'll need to be on the lookout for any ingredients that might come from eggs.
 That means asking questions when eating out at restaurants or others' homes and carefully reading food labels.

 Try to find out how foods are cooked and what's in them.
-In some cases, you may want to bring your child's own food with you.
-When you're shopping, look for egg-free alternatives to foods that usually contain eggs, such as pasta.
+When you're out and about or visiting friends, you may want to bring your child's own food with you.
+When food shopping, look for egg-free alternatives to foods that usually contain eggs, such as pasta.

 When preparing food, use one of these egg alternatives in recipes.
 Each of these replaces one egg (these substitutes may not work as well in recipes that call for more than three eggs):